 This course is aimed at people experiencing health anxiety and for those supporting someone with health anxiety.
 The course also serves as an introduction to health anxiety for staff working with someone with this issue.

 This course has ten pages.
-This course will take approximately 1 to 2 hours to complete, but this timing will depend on how fast you read and how long you spend on the reflective questions.
+This course will take approximately one to two hours to complete, but this timing will depend on how fast you read and how long you spend on the reflective questions.
 You do not need to complete the whole course in one go.
 If you leave and come back to the course, it will remember where you got up to.

 If you would like to get a certificate for this course, you must mark each page complete.
 You can do this by pressing the ‘mark complete’ button at the bottom of each page.